Tim O'Brien (music producer): 1970s

-He produced the song "Cecilia for Sweet Henry.
+He produced the song "Cecilia" for Sweet Henry.
 It was a hit in Canada on the RPM 100 chart.
 Debuting on 16 May 1970.
 It peaked at no. 46 for the week of 20 June.

 It was reported in the 3 October 1970 issue of Record World that O'Brien and fellow producer Tom Mack had been working out of the new Los Angeles office of Paramount under Ed Matthews for the last sixteen weeks.
 O'Brien had produced recordings for three television shows.
 He had produced a theme song single for The Young Lawyers, a contemporary version of the Mission Impossible theme by Grand Canyon, and a theme for the Brady Bunch television show, as well as a related single.
 O'Brien had also recorded an album, Christmas with the Brady Bunch which was cited for release in October that year.
 The article also mentioned that Barry Williams had been signed to Paramount and a record was expected in the near future.
-O'Brien would later recall the issue of being burdoned with "six little kids who could not sing".
-However, a solution was achieved when the situation was improved with voice lesseons etc. During the course of the Los Angeles office's thirteen-week operation, O'Brien had also produced new recordings for Mitch Ryder who was fronting his group, Detroit.
+O'Brien would later recall the issue of being burdened with "six little kids who could not sing".
+However, a solution was achieved when the situation was improved with voice lessons etc. During the course of the Los Angeles office's thirteen-week operation, O'Brien had also produced new recordings for Mitch Ryder who was fronting his group, Detroit.
 They had also taken on board, new acts, Gary St. Clair, Lee Greenwood and T. C. Atlantic.
 They had also purchased two masters that were doing well.
 They were "Knock, Knock" by Andra Willis and "Poquito Soul" by One G Plus Three.

 O'Brien produced Gary St. Clair's self-titled album that was released on the Paramount label in 1972.
 The album which had Clydie King and Venetta Fields as backing vocalists also had four songs that were written by St. Clair and O'Brien.
 It received a positive review in the 19 February issue of Billboard with LP chart potential being noted.